RivinHD/Tsunami-Simulation/docs_sphinx/submissions/amrex.rst

 Subcycling & Level synchronization
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Since we divide the cells to fine the level, the time step needs to be divided too to keep numerical accuracy.
-On the other we need to synchronize the time step to transfer the data from the fine to the coarse and fill new fine patches with data from the coarser level.
-To achieve this we use Subscycling.
-The figure below shows the main concept for 3 AMR levels.
+On the other hand, we need to synchronise the time step to transfer the data from fine to coarse and to fill new fine patches with data from the coarser level.
+To achieve this we use **subscycling**.
+The figure below shows the main concept for three AMR levels.

 .. figure:: https://amrex-codes.github.io/amrex/docs_html/_images/subcycling.png
     :width: 70%